HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

 editors: [tunetheweb]
 translators: []
 Zizzamia_bio: Leonardo is a Staff Software Engineer at <a hreflang="en" href="https://www.coinbase.com/">Coinbase</a>, leading initiatives that enable product engineers to ship the highest quality applications in the world at scale.
 He curates the <a hreflang="en" href="https://ngrome.io">NGRome Conference</a>.
 Leo also maintains the <a hreflang="en" href="https://github.com/Zizzamia/perfume.js">Perfume.js</a> library, which helps companies prioritize roadmaps and make better business decisions through performance analytics.
 jessnicolet_bio: Jessica began her career as an opera singer and has been in the classical music industry for the past 10 years.
 In early 2020 and due to the pandemic, she decided to start a new career in Tech, specifically Web Development.
-She has always enjoyed writing and telling stories both onstage and off and published a <a hreflang="en" href="https://jessicanicolet.medium.com/">series of three articles</a> on Medium documenting her experience transitioning to this new field.
+She has always enjoyed writing and telling stories both on stage and off and published a <a hreflang="en" href="https://jessicanicolet.medium.com/">series of three articles</a> on Medium documenting her experience transitioning to this new field.
 She is currently looking for a full-time position in Technical Writing.
 results: https://docs.google.com/spreadsheets/d/1-v3yR0LZIC3t4zWtqTgR3jJsKjjRMP-HATU2caP8e2c/
-featured_quote: Adoption of cache headers continues to steadily grow as we learn to navigate the multiverse of caching choices.
+featured_quote: Adoption of cache headers continues to steadily grow as we learn to navigate the multitude of caching choices.
 Optimize pages not only for high-end devices but also for the next billion users that access your product from low-end devices.
 featured_stat_1: 99.8%
 featured_stat_label_1: Pages caching fonts
 featured_stat_2: 51 trillion year